Indian Medical Service

 Unidentified members of the IMS in France, during World War I.

 The Indian Medical Service (IMS) was a military medical service in British India, which also had some civilian functions.
-It served during the two World Wars, and remained in existence until the independence of India in 1947.
+Originating during the East India Company's period of rule, it was organised into a single unified service in 1896, served during the two World Wars, and remained in existence until the independence of India in 1947.

 Many of its officers, who were both British and Indian, served in civilian hospitals.
 Among its notable ranks, the IMS had Sir Ronald Ross, a Nobel Prize winner, Sir Benjamin Franklin, later honorary physician to three British monarchs and Henry Vandyke Carter, best known for his illustrations in the anatomy textbook Gray's Anatomy.

 History

+Early history

 The earliest positions for medical officers in the British East India Company (formed as the Association of Merchant Adventurers in 1599 and receiving the royal charter on the last day of 1600) were as ship surgeons.
 The first three surgeons to have served were John Banester on the Leicester, Lewis Attmer on the Edward and Rober on the Francis.
 The first Company fleet went out in 1600 with James Lancaster on the Red Dragon and three other ships, each with two surgeons and a barber.
 This was the voyage on which the serendipitous experiment on lemon juice as a cure for scurvy was carried out.
 The establishment of the East India Company in India was greatly aided by a doctor, although a lot of fiction may have been introduced into accounts relating to this.
 Gabriel Boughton is said to have saved Shah Jahan's daughter princess Jahanara from injuries due to burns.
 In reward he was given duty-free trading rights and this document was utilized by the East India Company to obtain a farman or rights for itself from the ruler in Surat.